AbdulRahman080/CustomerSegmentation/README.md

 ---

 ## Key Insights
-- A small group of **high RFM customers** generates a large share of revenue.
+- A small group of high RFM customers generates a large share of revenue.
-- Most customers purchase only once or twice, suggesting **low loyalty**.
+- Most customers purchase only once or twice, suggesting low loyalty.
-- The **UK dominates revenue**, but there are strong opportunities in other top-5 countries.
+- The UK dominates revenue, but there are strong opportunities in other top-5 countries.

 ---